janet-lang/janet/README.md

 ## FAQ

-### Why is my terminal is spitting out junk when I run the repl?
+### Why is my terminal spitting out junk when I run the repl?

 Make sure your terminal supports ANSI escape codes.
-Most modern terminals will support these, but some older terminals, windows consoles, or embedded terminals will not.
+Most modern terminals will support these, but some older terminals, Windows consoles, or embedded terminals will not.
 If your terminal does not support ANSI escape codes, run the repl with the `-n` flag, which disables color output.
 You can also try the `-s` if further issues ensue.